 Central Australia Health Service specialities and rotations

-The Emergency Department at the Alice Springs Hospital sees approximately 46,000 patients a year, of which about 30 per cent are children.
+The Emergency Department at the Alice Springs Hospital is extremely busy with more than 41,000 presentations annually, of which more than 20 per cent are children.

-The medicine is incredibly interesting.
-Rheumatic heart disease, bronchiectasis, chronic liver disease, renal disease, and diabetes are all prevalent, in a young population (median age 34).
+The medicine is incredibly diverse with a prevalence of rheumatic heart disease, bronchiectasis, chronic liver disease, renal disease, and diabetes in a young population with a median age of 34.

-Overwhelming sepsis is common.
-Trauma is also common, with motor vehicle accidents (MVAs), truncal and thigh stabbings, and blunt trauma from assault.
-Indigenous Australians account for 78 per cent of attendances.
-Our admission rate of 38 per cent reflects the high acuity of presentations.
+There are high incidents of trauma, with motor vehicle accidents (MVAs), truncal and thigh stabbings, and blunt trauma from assault.
+Aboriginal Australians account for more than 62 per cent of attendances with the admission rate of 42 per cent reflecting the high acuity of presentations, including overwhelming sepsis.

-Our medical workforce consists of interns, Resident Medical Officer (RMOs) and Senior Resident Medical Officer (SRMOs), Registrars and Emergency Department Consultants.
-We also have rotating medical students.
-Our registrars are predominantly ACEM trainees, with a number of General Practitioner/Australian College of Rural and Remote Medicine (ACRRM) trainees, many of whom undertake the Emergency Medicine Certificate or Diploma.
+The medical workforce consists of interns, Resident Medical Officer (RMOs) and Senior Resident Medical Officer (SRMOs), Registrars and Emergency Department Consultants, and rotating medical students.
+Registrars are predominantly Australian College of Emergency Medicine (ACEM) trainees, with a number of General Practitioner/Australian College of Rural and Remote Medicine (ACRRM) trainees, many of whom undertake the Emergency Medicine Certificate or Diploma.

 Specialist staff provide a supportive, enthusiastic, educational and safe working environment, and are rostered on the floor from 0730-2400 and on-call overnight.